Dead wrong! Sweepers conduct autopsies at Mumbai's KEM hospital

-One of the busiest post-mortem centres of Mumbai, with over 2,000 autopsies conducted every year, KEM Hospital continues to use 10 sweepers and an attendant to cut open the bodies, sew them up and handle the internal organs, in blatant violation of all rules
+The KEM Hospital continues to use 10 sweepers and an attendant to cut open the bodies, sew them up and handle the internal organs in their post-mortem centre, in blatant violation of all rules

 Tune in to any crime series on television, and forensics is a big part of murder mysteries – fancy labs, top-notch equipment and celebrated experts are put to work to get to the bottom of the case.